-So what can you use in a gluten-free casserole recipe to replace the pasta?
+So what can you use in a gluten-free casserole recipe?

 Gluten Free Pasta – As I mentioned, you could swap out regular pasta for gluten free pasta.
 However, without gluten, some gluten free pastas can absorb too much liquid and get mushy.
 You’ll be fine if you are eating it right away, but the leftovers aren’t always the best.
 Of all the gluten free noodles out there, quinoa pasta does tend to hold up the best, and I use this one when I make mac and cheese.

 Rice – Rice is a great gluten free option to replace pasta in casseroles.
 Rice comes in many different varieties and all of them work well in casseroles.
-I like to use brown rice or wild rice, since they are higher in fiber and nutrients than white rice.
+It’s easy to cook brown rice or make white rice to serve with meals, then use the leftovers in dishes like these.
+I like to use brown or wild rice, since they are higher in fiber and nutrients than white rice.

 Quinoa – Many people mistakenly call quinoa (pronounced “keen-whah”) a grain, but really, it’s a protein-packed seed.
 Quinoa is a complete protein, and one of few plant foods to contain all nine essential amino acids.
 The taste is very neutral, making it perfect for use in casseroles.
-Similar to tofu, quinoa picks up the flavors of whatever it is cooked with.
+Similar to tofu, cooking quinoa give it the change to pick up the flavors of whatever it is cooked with.

-Potatoes – Regular white potatoes and sweet potatoes are naturally gluten free, of course, and who doesn’t love potatoes a gratin?!
+Potatoes – Regular white potatoes and sweet potatoes are naturally gluten free, of course, and who doesn’t love potatoes au gratin?!

 Vegetables – Spaghetti squash and zucchini run through a spiralizer make a great pasta swap, and I have several spaghetti squash casseroles.
 Cauliflower is everyone’s favorite gluten free and low carb replacement for rice and potatoes.
 And pureed butternut squash blended with cheese makes a great creamy sauce that doesn’t require flour as a thickener.